-It was a fourth successive national title for Clyne and a remarkable ninth overall whilst Aitken was also celebrating back-to-back titles.
+It was a sixth successive national title for Clyne and a remarkable ninth overall whilst Aitken was also celebrating back-to-back titles.

 Lisa’s victory continues her rich vein of form which has seen her land three PSA Tour titles since mid-December and secure notable scalps at the world’s biggest events, including the Tournament of Champions and the 2019 World Championships.

 She was strong favourite going into the event but showed no sign of nerves in Sunday’s final, beating Alison Thomson 11-3, 11-3, 11-4 on court five in a repeat of the 2018 gold medal match.